 Connect the lock-in amplifier to a control unit outside of the hutch.
 [1] Power it from a clean power circuit.
 [2]

-Talent connects the Ethernet cable to the LIA.
+Talent connects the Ethernet cable to the LIA and turns it on.

 Requirements: Ethernet cable already connected to beamline control.